 Promotions on buying United miles are discussed on the Australian Frequent Flyer forum: Bonus United Miles – Up to 100%

 Redeeming United Miles

-- Australia to the Middle East (including Israel) costs 75,000 United miles in Business class
+- Australia to the Middle East (including Israel) in Business Class

 - Flights to most destinations (including Japan and Europe) are cheaper if you depart from the Pacific Islands – even if your flight routes via Australia!
 This includes departures from Tahiti, Fiji, Cook Islands, Samoa and Tonga.